Core Values & Principles

-11. Vacant land such as State Forest and some unallocated lands and seas now designated as “off-limits” are to be owned and accessible by the people.
+12. Vacant land such as State Forest and some unallocated lands and seas now designated as “off-limits” are to be owned and accessible by the people.
 They are not the exclusive domain of the “Crown”.

-12. Resources should be developed and utilised whilst at the same time fulfilling our obligation to future generations that such utilisation does not needlessly or irresponsibly result in the degradation of those resources.
+13. Resources should be developed and utilised whilst at the same time fulfilling our obligation to future generations that such utilisation does not needlessly or irresponsibly result in the degradation of those resources.

-13. Homes are to be safe and exclusive havens for all those who reside within them.
+14. Homes are to be safe and exclusive havens for all those who reside within them.

-14. Home ownership is critical to people’s sense of freedom, independence and personal security and to facilitating the raising and nurturing of children.
+15. Home ownership is critical to people’s sense of freedom, independence and personal security and to facilitating the raising and nurturing of children.
 All Australians, including our First Australians, must have the ability to own their homes and governments must implement policies to make home ownership attainable for all Australians.

-16. Property owners may do what is reasonably required to ensure the security of their family, their property and themselves as well as to ensure its quiet and safe enjoyment.
+17. Property owners may do what is reasonably required to ensure the security of their family, their property and themselves as well as to ensure its quiet and safe enjoyment.

-17. Where governments diminish the value of a person’s property, the government must compensate that person by paying just compensation.
+18. Property rights are at the core of any democracy and free economy.
+They must be enshrined, respected and protected by government.
+Where governments diminish the value of a person’s property, the government must compensate that person by paying just compensation.

-18. Because it is in the economic and social interests of the community, laws in their enactment and application must support and uphold marriage.
+19. Because it is in the economic and social interests of the community, laws in their enactment and application must support and uphold marriage.
 Marriage is the union of a man and a woman, ideally for life.
 It is in the best interests of children that they are nurtured by their father and their mother and laws concerning children should be based on the best interests of children.

-19. It is the duty of government to:
+20. It is the duty of government to:

 a. ensure that bank lending provides real wealth creation in terms of improvements to the quality of life of the average Australian;